SIG Sauer P320: Unintentional discharge

-The Fraternal Order of Police's Wisconsin state lodge recommended in mid-September 2022 for the state's police departments to stop using the weapon, claiming three Milwaukee Police officer injuries involving them or their partner's service weapons firing without any trigger pressure since 2020.
+By April 2023, six American law enforcement agencies discontinued use of the firearm due to concerns over unintentional discharges.
+These agencies include the Milwaukee Police, the Dallas Police, the SEPTA transit police in Philadelphia, as well as other agencies in Alabama, Connecticut, Florida, Texas, Washington State, and Wisconsin.
+The Fraternal Order of Police's Wisconsin state lodge recommended in mid-September 2022 that the state's police departments stop using the weapon, citing three Milwaukee Police officer injuries involving their service weapons or their partner's service weapons firing without any trigger pressure since 2020.